Silenieux/Prompt-Armor/README.md

 🛡️ Prompt Armor
-A simple, powerful desktop tool to help you write safer and more effective AI prompts.
+A local, database-driven utility to help you write safer and more effective AI prompts.

-🤔 Why does this exist?
+🤔 Why Does This Exist?
 We've all been there.
 You're interacting with a powerful Large Language Model (LLM), and it suddenly gives you a bizarre, unsafe, or completely useless answer.
 As AI becomes more integrated into our workflows, the quality and safety of our prompts are more important than ever.
 An ill-formed prompt can lead to:

 Hallucinations: The AI confidently makes up incorrect information.